shaunanoordin/cny2025/README.md

 # Chinese New Year 2025 - Year of the Snake Card & Game

-This is a Chinese New Year greeting card and mini video game for the Year of the Rabbit.
+This is a Chinese New Year greeting card and mini video game for the Year of the Snake.
 Gong Xi Fa Cai, everyone!

 Play it online at shaunanoordin.github.io/cny2025 or shaunanoordin.com/cny2025